CMA nominations 2020: Miranda Lambert leads, Luke Combs' streak continues

 Award goes to Artists and Producer(s)

-"Be A Light" - Thomas Rhett featuring Reba McEntire, Hillary Scott, Chris Tomlin, Keith Urban
+- "Be A Light" - Thomas Rhett featuring Reba McEntire, Hillary Scott, Chris Tomlin, Keith Urban (Producer: Dann Huff)

-"Fooled Around And Fell In Love" - Miranda Lambert (feat.
-Maren Morris, Elle King, Ashley McBryde, Tenille Townes & Caylee Hammack)
+- "Fooled Around And Fell In Love" - Miranda Lambert (feat.
+Maren Morris, Elle King, Ashley McBryde, Tenille Townes & Caylee Hammack) (Producer: Jay Joyce)

 MUSICIAN OF THE YEAR